CornishGroup/cornishgroup.github.io/_pages/csyb.md

 In summer 2023, we upgraded our vacuum apparatus to include a glass cell.
 This will allow us to finely control the experimental properties of our atomic mixtures, and perform high-resolution imaging of our atom clouds.

-We have a PhD position available, starting autumn 2024.
+We are looking to recruit a PhD student in 2024.
 For more information email [s.l.cornish@durham.ac.uk](mailto:s.l.cornish@durham.ac.uk).

 ### Lab publications
 #### Papers